Twitch Channel Questions

 The show relies on a lot of custom programming, and although I’ve never worked professionally as a software developer or studied computer science formally, I’ve been able to draw on skills I developed from doing many different software projects over the years.

-My mother is a piano teacher, although sadly I only did a few years of formal piano study.
 I took about 7 years of lessons on the trombone/baritone, a couple years on voice and flute, as well as a few lessons here and there on a few of the other instruments I’ve used.
 Virtually all of my formal study has been in classical music.

 I considered going to conservatory to study trombone after high school, but ultimately decided I didn’t feel comfortable with the idea of being graded on what I love.
 Even if I were to get straight A’s the idea of assigning a grade to creativity seemed at odds with how I viewed the creative experience.
 I also felt that I’d have more to say in my music if I had a more diverse life experience.
 So I went to a traditional liberal arts college for awhile where I studied visual arts and English.